 Our phlebotomists/healthcare assistants are qualified to take blood, blood pressure and administer vaccinations.

 Business Support Manager

 Michele is lead on all clinical matters, medicines management and the management of the clinical teams.

-Anglea, Jane H, Jennifer, Karen, Kay, Kim, Mandy, Sarah, Tania, Tim, Verity
+Angela, Jane H, Jennifer, Karen, Mandy, Sarah, Tania, Tim, Trea, Sue, Karen.

 Receptionists are here to help you.
 They have a difficult and busy job so please be patient.
 When telephoning for an appointment or medical advice the receptionist may ask for a few details; this will enable us to help you in the most appropriate way.